nukeu666/cryptopals/README.md

-My attempts at solving the crypto problems at https://cryptopals.com/ and refreshing python skills
+My attempts at the crypto problems at https://cryptopals.com Gotchas at http://karanrawat.in (If I got around to it)